-Patriot Hellfire (M.2): Also powered by the Phison 5007 controller, might have once caused a sad shake of the head.
-These days, as the Patriot Hellfire proves that Phison has come a long way, and it's a capable NVMe drive.
+Patriot Hellfire (M.2): Also powered by the Phison 5007 controller, that might have once caused a sad shake of the head.
+These days, the Patriot Hellfire proves that Phison has come a long way, and it's a capable NVMe drive.
 Its performance rates well above the Intel 600p at least, and at the right price it's worthy of consideration.
 Available in capacities of 240GB, 480GB, and 960GB, the Hellfire's biggest weakness is sustained random writes, where it's only marginally better than many SATA drives, but for normal workloads it does very well.
 It's rated at up to 3,000/2,200 MB/s and 116K/210K IOPS—the lower read IOPS score clearly being the biggest concern.

 Plextor M8Pe (M.2 or AIC): Another potentially great option for a less expensive NVMe drive, depending on sales.
 The M8Pe uses a Marvell 88SS1093 controller and MLC NAND to deliver very respectable performance.
 It's basically equal to the Toshiba OCZ RD400 and is available in 256GB, 512GB, and 1TB capacities.
 You can also get it with an add-in card adapter, at a higher price.
 Rated at up to 2,500/1,400 MB/s with 280K/240K IOPS, the M8Pe is potentially a better value than the 1TB 960 Evo, if you're willing to sacrifice a bit of performance for a lower price.

 Samsung 950 Pro (M.2): Samsung's first retail NVMe drive, the 950 Pro is still a contender, though the 960 Pro has now replaced it.
 Combining 3D V-NAND with Samsung's in-house UBX controller, the 950 Pro has fast transfer speeds, great performance consistency, and it's supported by Samsung's Magician software.
 It's rated at 2500/1500 MB/s and 300K/110K IOPS for the 512GB model, with the random write speeds being the main deficiency.
 Slight throttling under heavy sustained loads is a minor concern, and one we've seen with other M.2 drives, but a small fan in the vicinity of the M.2 slot takes care of things.